- 1 What to Do When Your Condensate Pump Won’t Stop Running

 Condensate pumps are electrical devices used to pump the condensate produced in a heating or cooling unit into a drain.
 Although they are relatively simple devices, condensation pumps sometimes present functional issues.
-One of the most common manifestations of such issue is when a condensate pump is running continuously.
+One of the most common manifestations of such an issue is when a condensate pump is running continuously.

 If your condensate pump is running too often, it might be due to an issue with one of the components.
 This guide will let you know why your condensate pump keeps running and the steps you can take to correct the situation.

 Condensate pumps are a type of pump that is used in HVAC systems to collect condensed liquid produced by thermal systems such as refrigerators, A/C, and boilers.
-It is typically employed at a basement where ordinary gravity will not be able to transfer the water.
+It is typically employed in a basement where ordinary gravity will not be able to transfer the water.
 If you have an air conditioner with an interior unit or a high-efficiency furnace, you need a condensate pump to eliminate the water and other condensates that build up as the system operates.

 The working process of a condensate pump is simple.
 Taking an air conditioning system as an example, as warm air that needs conditioning passes over a cooling coil, the hot air forms condensates on the surface of the coil which then drips into a tray that collects the liquid into the condensate pump’s reservoir.